michielpost/DynamicDataCMS/README.md

 - Searching and ordering on list view

-- UI Schema: which properties to show in list view?
+- CMS Schema: define which schema's to use for entities, and which properties to show in listview

 - Multi Language Support, using generic wrapping json schema?